Volvo Car clears key hurdle to starting production in China

-Volvo Car Corp's leadership believes sales in China are likely to gain momentum when production begins in June at one of the two vehicle assembly factories Volvo and its parent, Zhejiang Geely Holding Group Co, plan to open soon in the southwestern Chinese city of Chengdu, the sources said.
+Volvo Car Corp's leadership believes sales in China are likely to gain momentum when production begins in June at one of the two vehicle assembly factories Volvo and its parent, Zhejiang Geely Holding Group Co GEELY.UL, plan to open soon in the south-western Chinese city of Chengdu, the sources said.

 That plant, which has been under construction and is already nearly completed, will have capacity to produce 125,000 cars a year.